camilstaps/SODA-POP-band-module/README.md

 liability, whether in action of contract, tort or otherwise, arising from, out of or in connection with these files or their use.

-Two versions are available: one with through-hole components and headers; one with SMT components and a DB9 connector.
+Two versions are available: one with headers and either through-hole or SMT components; one with SMT components and a DB9 connector.
+The DB9 one has an option for automatic band selection.
 Some modifications have to be made to the main board for both modules.

 The most recent version of these modules can be ordered from OSH Park from https://oshpark.com/profiles/PD7LOL.